 - M – Measure (the main factors of the existing process)

-- A – Analyze (the information gathered to deter mine the causes of defects)
+- A – Analyse (the information gathered to deter mine the causes of defects)

 - I – Improve (the current process based on the analysis)

-- C – Control (all succeeding processes so as to minimize additional defects)
+- C – Control (all succeeding processes so as to minimise additional defects)